cmlonder/trec-collection-downloader/README.md

-# TREC 2011 Collection Downloader
+# TREC 2011 Twitter Collection Downloader

 * Downloads approximately 16 million tweets which are gathered by TREC in 2011.
 * Enables download from multiple machine and save your time (in a single machine, it may last +30 days!)